martimy/yang-automation-framework/gui/README.md

   block mirroring `ntp`'s (or `snmp`'s); a list-shaped one needs adding to `listCategories` instead.
 Neither happens automatically.

+Once you've made these changes, run `python3 gui/backend/check_consistency.py` from the repo root.
+It re-derives what `registry.py`/`scope.py` imply the GUI should look like and compares that against what `pipeline.py`/ `schema.py` actually do — the exact mismatch SNMP had, below, would have been caught by this in seconds instead of surfacing as a silent no-op deploy.
+Exits `0`/`OK` if everything agrees, `1` with a specific explanation of what to fix if not.

 **Changelog — SNMP shape mismatch (fixed):** the first pass at SNMP only added `intent/snmp.py` and registered it in `schema.py`'s `INTENT_CLASSES`.
 `pipeline.py` hydrated/dehydrated it as a *list nested under `protocols`*,